Harley WLA History

 Along with trucks, tanks, airplanes, and ships, motorcycles were supplied to ailing countries through Lend Lease Agreements.
 Nearly 60 percent of WLA production (over 34,000) were exported under Lend-Lease and other military assistance programs.

-Harley WLA in Action
+Harley WLA In Action

 Being big and bulky, the WLA did not have the maneuverability of Britain's smaller motorcycles, nor the off-road capability of German motorcycles, but it's rugged simplicity proved just right for messenger service.